 The procedure below uses a web map Capture GPS receiver option enabled to indicate how the GNSS metadata fields appear in Mobile Designer.

 When you click the points feature layer on which you enabled GPS, you will see all the metadata fields that the GXM app will populate with information from your GNSS receiver.

 In the Map panel, expand GNSS Settings.

-The default Receiver and the Web Spatial References are the same, so you will need to select a Data Transformation that will convert the Receiver spatial reference to the web map's spatial reference.
+If the default Receiver Data Spatial Reference and the Web Map Data Spatial Reference are not the same, you will need to select a Datum Transformation that will convert the receiver spatial reference to the web map's spatial reference.

 When you have a device that is paired with a high-precision GPS receiver, you can open a GXM app and click on the accuracy indicator in the bottom right corner to open a dialog where you can do the following: